 Bruder is the also the author and one of the photographers behind Burning Book, a visually driven nonfiction exploration of Burning Man, the annual celebration of art and creativity that has been drawing tens of thousands of revelers to the remote Nevada desert for more than a quarter-century.

 In her next book, Bruder will examine the marginalized communities working at the forefront of the modern labor movement.
 Expanding off of her cover story for WIRED about a tight-knit community of East Africans working at an Amazon facility in Shakopee, Minnesota, the book will follow their rise to the forefront of the American labor movement, examining their struggles through the prisms of race, immigration, economic inequality, and anti-Muslim sentiment in the modern American workplace.
 In 2019, the New America Foundation recognized Bruder’s work reporting in these communities with a fellowship.

-For over a decade, Bruder has been teaching narrative storytelling at Columbia Journalism School and contributing to The New York Times, where she was the founding columnist behind START, a blog profiling socially innovative startups.
-She has written for New York Magazine, WIRED, Harper’s Magazine, The Washington Post, The Associated Press, The International Herald Tribune, The New York Times Magazine, The Guardian, The Nation, The Washington Post, The Christian Science Monitor, Inc. Magazine, and O: The Oprah Magazine, Reuters and CNNMoney.com.
-She has worked as a staff writer at The Oregonian and The New York Observer and a senior editor at Fortune Small Business magazine.
+Bruder has taught narrative storytelling at the Columbia University Graduate School of Journalism for more than a decade.
+A longtime contributor to The New York Times, she was the founding columnist behind Start, a blog profiling socially innovative startups.
+Her work has appeared in New York Magazine, WIRED, Harper’s, The Washington Post, The International Herald Tribune, The New York Times Magazine, The Guardian, The Nation, The Washington Post, The Christian Science Monitor, Inc. Magazine, O: The Oprah Magazine, Reuters, the AP, and CNNMoney.com.
+She is a former staff writer at The Oregonian and The New York Observer, as well as a former senior editor of Fortune Small Business.